libretro/RetroArch/README.md

 # RetroArch

-RetroArch is a simple frontend for the libretro API.
+RetroArch (formerly known as SSNES) is a simple frontend for the libretro API.
 An API that attempts to generalize a retro gaming system, such as SNES, NES, GameBoy, Arcade machines, etc.
+Emulator/game cores are instantiated as loadable plugins.

 # libretro